renderbus/docs_sdk_en/render/first_look.rst

 Preparation
 -----------------

-1. An account of `FOXRENDERFARM <https://task.foxrenderfarm.com/>`__
+1. An account of `RenderBus <https://task.renderbus.com/>`__

-2. Apply to use the render SDK from `FOXRENDERFARM Developer Center <https://task.foxrenderfarm.com/user/developer>`__ and get the AccessID and AccessKey
+2. Apply to use the render SDK from `RenderBus Developer Center <https://task.renderbus.com/user/developer>`__ and get the AccessID and AccessKey

 .. _header-n26: